crios1/minions/docs/index.md

 - Fully portable: a Minions system is just a project folder.
   Copy it anywhere and the entire orchestration — code, configs, and state — runs exactly the same.

-If you don’t need container-grade isolation or horizontal scaling, Minions is almost always simpler, faster, and more efficient.
+If you don’t need container-grade isolation or horizontal scaling, Minions is often simpler, faster, and more efficient.
+Need more throughput?
+See {doc}`guides/scale-out-strategies`.(you can move system components out incrementally) If your needs change, Minions components map 1:1 to microservices components—see {doc}`guides/migrating-to-microservices`.
 Minions also lets you isolate risky or unstable code so that failures in those parts never bring down the runtime.

 <!-- ## Minions vs Microservices (side-by-side) -->